 The best plan of attack is to start with the debt charging the highest interest rate first.
 That’s because if you’re paying off debts you need every pound to work as hard as it can.
 The most effective way to do this is to target the credit card or loan charging the highest rate and pay the minimum on the rest.

-If you work your way down through your debts, always paying the maximum on the one charging the highest rate of interest, you won’t use so much of your money on interest.
+If you work your way down through your debts, always paying the maximum on the one charging the highest rate, you won’t use so much of your money on interest.
 Find out more in our guide How to take control of your debts.

 3) Are there any ways you can boost your income?